jle-quel/famine/README.md

 ```
 make
-././famine
+./famine
 ```

 ## Description

-This project is part of the System/Unix cursus at 42.
+This project is part of the Virology cursus at 42.

 ## Author

 Jefferson Le Quellec 🐜